UBene/HW_srs_sg380/readme.md

       as you never want to sync files located there

+9. Go to bitbucket online and make a new Branch called: `name_microscope`

+10. Go to source tree and make a new Branch called: `name_microscope`

-9. Make an initial commit.
+11. Make an initial commit.
 When prompted you should map from `name_microscope`-remote branch to  `name_microscope`-local.

 10. In Eclipse,